dherikk/Neural-network/README.md

     <img src="Accuracy.png" width="400">
 </p>

+The values are calculated relative to both the mini-batch and training set.

 ## What lies ahead?

 Right now, the algorithm is fit to binary classification of two predefined data sets.
 The goal is to further generalise the algoritm in order to achieve a universal function approximator.